-ESG risks arise as negative financial impact from the materialization of negative environmental, social or governance events: \Environmental risks are those posed by the exposure to climate or environmental degradation related risk events.
-Environmental risks usually materialize through physical risk or damages (like impact of extreme weather events), or through transitionary risk creating additional costs and capital expenditure need (by legislation, technology standards, or market conformity and customer preferences), or in some cases damages through liabilities (for negative impacts by products, policies or pollution events).
+Environmental risk includes both physical risk or damages (like impact of extreme weather events) and transition risk, i.e. creating additional costs and capital expenditure need for transition of business activities and sectors to an environmentally sustainable economy (by legislation, technology standards, or market conformity and customer preferences), or in some cases damages through liabilities (for negative impacts by products, policies or pollution events).
 Physical risks can demonstrate through events of acute physical risks (most prominently weather-related events) or chronic physical risks (arise from longer-term changes in the climate, such as reduced water availability, biodiversity loss and changes in land and soil productivity).

-\Social risks are mostly those which materialize due to poor standards of respecting elementary rights, inclusiveness, or ineffective labour relations and unfair, untransparent or malleus customer practices.
+Social risk means the risk of losses arising from any negative financial impact on the institution stemming from the current or prospective impacts of social factors on its counterparties or invested assets.
+They mostly materialize due to poor standards of respecting elementary rights, inclusiveness, or ineffective labour relations and unfair, untransparent or malleus customer practices.
 Social risks materialize mostly through damages in reputation, ineffective or even disrupting operations or loss of critical labour force, and finally through financial claims and liabilities due to improper practices.

-\Governance risks are prominently those related to poor or untransparent company governance measures, missing or week code of conduct including lack of substantiated policies on anti-money laundering, briberies and corruption, or tax citizenship.
+Governance risk means the risk of losses arising from any negative financial impact on the institution stemming from the current or prospective impacts of governance factors on the institution's counterparties or invested assets.
+They are prominently related to poor or untransparent company governance measures, missing or week code of conduct including lack of substantiated policies on anti-money laundering, briberies and corruption, or tax citizenship.
 Governance risk can arise also from governance events from poor management of critical supply chain.
 Materializing governance risks can significantly damage faith and trust of customers and investors, and potentially leading to loss of revenue, higher funding costs or penalties and such affecting its ability to conduct business over the longer-term.